 Basic recommendations on the Display or Message delivery to the UE

-As a result of the above studies, it is recommended the following display/messaging behavior be adopted:
+As a result of the above studies, it is recommended as supported by the results of Study #1, outlined in section 5.4.1, the following display/messaging behavior be adopted:

 On validation failure, recommend use of words “Fake Number” to inform the user not to trust the number being presented.
 If an icon can be presented, use of a “stop sign” or warning triangle further increases user caution with negligible impact on block rates.
 Such a string is short enough to fit in CNAM fields.